Intellectual Property Attorney in Southlake

 When you look for an IP attorney Southlake companies can trust, you are not just hiring a drafter of documents.
 You are looking for a team that understands how patents, trademarks, and other rights fit into contracts, financing, disputes, and long-term planning.
 We built our practice around that broader view.

 Because we handle intellectual property, business transactions, bankruptcy, and litigation under one roof, we can spot issues that might be missed in a narrow engagement.
-For example, we can help you think through how ownership of a patent should be structured in light of investor agreements, or how trademarks will be treated if the business later faces financial stress.
+For example, we can help you think through how ownership of a patent should be structured in light of investor agreements or how trademarks will be treated if the business later faces financial stress.
 This kind of integrated approach helps reduce surprises and supports a more durable IP portfolio.

 Communication is another reason clients choose us.
 We use an electronic communication system that allows you to see case updates and key documents without waiting for phone tags.
 Our team strives to respond quickly to questions, and we encourage clients to reach out when something changes in their business.
 You stay informed and involved instead of wondering what is happening behind the scenes.